ferrarisebastiano-code/Portfolio---PowerBI-Bizagi/README.md

 3. Mapping of procurement and supply chain processes.

 ---
-*Focused on precision, corporate governance compliance, and technical support for management.*
+*Focused on precision, corporate governance compliance and technical support for management.*